JayadityaGit/JayadityaGit/README.md

 </p>

-I've contributed to the Google Gemini CLI ecosystem through features, fixes, refactors, and documentation improvements.
+Every contribution here started with me independently identifying problems, discussing solutions with the team, and collaborating through implementation, fixes, refactors, and documentation improvements.

 #### 🛠️ Contributions
 > Hover on the PR links to get more info about the changes.